-This “All-Access/Backstage Pass” to success at TCC is designed to provide assistance in transitioning to life at Trinity and provides ongoing support throughout the first semester.
+This “All-Access/Backstage Pass” to success at Trinity is designed to provide assistance in transitioning to life at Trinity and provides ongoing support throughout the first semester.
 While the program is designed for all incoming students, conditionally admitted students are required to enroll in this program.
 Other students must request to participate.
 The program only admits 25 students.

 The Bridge Program is designed to assist students as they transition into college and face the rigorous academic and personal demands of the first year experience here at Trinity Christian College.

 Trinity Christian College has developed this program for all students, but particularly for those who are admitted conditionally to the College.
 This is based on your high school GPA score, college entrance exams, or a combination of the two.
 Other first year students may apply to be accepted into the program and may be enrolled if space permits.

 This is a service the college provides to enhance success.
 There is no cost to the student.

 The first component is an end-of-the-summer, 5-day orientation and the second is a semester-long, academics course.
 Both are designed to hone learning and study skills essential to college success.

 Program Director: Professor Laura C. Dávalos

 During the Bridge Orientation week, all participants are required to live on campus.
 Those who plan to commute to campus during the year will get the chance to experience dorm life for the week.
 Those who plan to live on campus will be able to move into their rooms in the residence halls – the rooms they will have for the year.
 Because activities are planned for some evenings, all students are required to fully devote their time to this program and are not to leave campus for employment and/or social reasons.